We've got your delayed diagnosis claim covered

 - What it means to suffer a delayed diagnosis and how this can impact you

-- Whether or not you potentially have a delayed or misdiagnosis compensation claim
+- Whether or not you have a delayed diagnosis compensation claim

-- The amount of compensation you may recover, and how is it calculated
+- The amount of compensation you could win and how it is calculated

 We're the highest-rated No Win No Fee medical negligence solictors on Trustpilot

-Many medical negligence cases we accept and take through to settlement involve a delayed diagnosis.
-A delayed diagnosis or misdiagnosis are probably the most common forms of medical negligence a patient can suffer.
+A delayed diagnosis, or misdiagnosis, are probably the most common forms of medical negligence a patient can suffer.

 This means being the victim of:

-- The unnecessary delay in diagnosing an injury or disease
+- An unnecessary delay in diagnosing an injury or disease

-- A late diagnosis that then leads to lost treatment options, a need for surgery that could have been avoided, a worse outcome, or even a reduction in life expectancy
+- A late diagnosis that leads to fewer treatment options, a need for surgery that could have been avoided, a worse outcome, or even a reduction in life expectancy

 - The incorrect diagnosis and unnecessary treatment of an illness or injury that you never had